Expensiveee/prodige/README.md

 _**Prodige, get straight to it**_

-Prodige is one of the most advanced command/event handler for discord.js.
-It has a lot of features such as aliases, cooldowns, channel only commands, permissions only commands, roles only commands...
-But the most important thing: argument handling.
-Prodige has an integrated argument handler system that allows you to be sure that your arguments will as you expect them to be.Prodige also has precise and explicit error messages.
+Prodige is one of the most advanced command/event handler for Discord bots using discord.js .
+It has a lots of features that you can discover by reading the documentation.
+Prodige has an integrated argument handler system that allows you to be sure that your arguments will be as you expect them to be.
+Prodige also has precise and explicit error messages.

 # 📂 | Installation